AndrukhivAndriy/Install_Dspace_7/README.md

 Add the following line to the bottom of the file */etc/postgresql/11/main/pg_hba.conf* then save and close: *host    dspace       dspace      127.0.0.1/32         md5*

 We have to create the dspace database user and the dspace database: *sudo su postgres*

+Then create the dspace database user with the following command: *createuser dspace*

+Now create the dspace database: *createdb dspace -E UNICODE*

+We need to grant permissions to the database user called dspace: *psql -d dspace*, then tyoe *CREATE EXTENSION pgcrypto;*

+Create the password: *ALTER ROLE dspace WITH PASSWORD 'secure_password_here';*

+Then give the dspace database user ownership of the dspace database: *ALTER DATABASE dspace OWNER TO dspace;*

+Then give all privileges to dspace database user on the dspace database: *GRANT ALL PRIVILEGES ON DATABASE dspace TO dspace;*

+Exit the Postgresql: *\q*

+Exit the postgres user session: *exit*

+Restart Postgresql: *systemctl restart postgresql*